 6. Eat more plants.

-7. Dine in; a nice packed lunch can also do a lot of good if one has the time to cook.
+7. Dine in; a nice, simple-to-cook packed lunch can also do a lot of good!

-Re-examining the little things we do that interlace our daily routine, shifting a block here and there, and paying the good forward, make ripples.
-Changing one’s heart, I believe, is a huge step.
+Re-examining the little things we do every day that interlace our habits, the willingness to shift a block here and there, and paying the good forward, can make ripples.